NeuralMatrix: Compute the Entire Neural Networks with Linear Matrix Operations for Efficient Inference: NeuralMatrix -- Computing Networks with Matrix Operations

-\paragraph{Horizontal Size Optimization} In the previous approximation method, the length of every segment is set as a fixed value, but this is not optimized for all kinds of nonlinear operations.
-For example, the activation function GELU is close to lining $y=0$ and $y=x$ when $x\leq-3$ and $x\geq3$ respectively, so we can use fewer parameters to approximate the original function in these two regions and more parameters to approximate in the region $-3 \leq x \leq3$.
+In the above Post-Training Approximation, the length of every segment is set as a fixed value, but this is not optimized for all kinds of nonlinear operations.
+For example, the activation function Gaussian Error Linear Unit (GELU) is close to line $y=0$ and $y=x$ when $x\leq-3$ and $x\geq3$ respectively, so we can use fewer parameters to approximate the original function in these two regions and more parameters to approximate in the region $-3 \leq x \leq3$.
 However, if we set the segment length as a fixed value, it may lead to unnecessary consumption of memory or buffer sizes to store the parameters in $x\leq-3$ and $x\geq3$.
-Therefore to better assign the length of each segment, we propose a horizontal size optimization algorithm, and the detailed description is shown in Algorithm \ref{Algorithm:Parameter Size Optimization}.
-In this algorithm, we first assign two hyperparameters $\Delta L_{x}$ and $\Delta L_{y}$, and if the function changes slightly, we will set the segment length as a fixed value $\Delta L_{x}$, otherwise we will choose a segment length satisfying $\Delta y = \Delta L_{y}$.
-The advantages of this method is obvious, as illustrated in Fig. \ref{fig:overview}(c), an optimized segment length assignment can not only improve the approximation performance but also reduce the number of segments which means fewer parameters loaded to memory or buffers.
+Therefore to better assign the length of each segment, we propose a horizontal size optimization algorithm, and the detailed description is shown in Alg. \ref{Algorithm:Parameter Size Optimization}.
+In this algorithm, we first assign two hyperparameters $\Delta L_{x}$ and $\Delta K_{th}$, and if the function changes slightly, the difference in slope between the two segments is less than the threshold, we can combine these two segments into one.
+If the function changes rapidly, the slope difference between two segments will exceed the threshold, then the starting point of this segment will be added to the start point set for the PWL approximation.
+Fig.\ref{fig:Mapping}(a) shows an example of this optimization process.
+In this case, we set the threshold for slope change to 0.1 and primary segment length as 0.5, and due to the original function changes slightly in the region $-2 \leq x \leq -1$, these two segments can be merged into one which reduces the parameters used for approximation.

-There are two primary advantages of employing the proposed elastic approximation in NeuralMatrix.
-Firstly, classic GEMM accelerators can naturally support the computation in elastic approximation, unlike some other approximation methods, such as look-up table (LUT) based nonlinear approximation, which require extra hardware resources.
-Secondly, the elastic approximation effectively constrains the accuracy both vertically and horizontally with minimal additional parameters.
+The advantages of this method are obvious, an optimized segment length assignment not only improves approximation performance but also reduces the number of segments, meaning fewer model parameters.
+We applied our method to four common nonlinear functions in DNN model: exponential($e^x$), square root($\sqrt{x}$), Inverse proportional($\frac{1}{x}$), and activation function GELU, and the result shows that the parameter consumption can be reduced by 37.88\%, 51.56\%, 66.75\%, and 63.50\% without mean square error (MSE) decreases.